openandclose/pdfslash/docs/note.rst

 Thanks to ``MuPDF`` and ``numpy``,
 This Python program is quite faster than ``briss`` (Java).

-I'd like to know if there are any programs to do this merging, other than ``briss``.
+I'd like to know if there are any PDF-crop programs with this merging feature, other than ``briss``.